Payment Plans Available At Checkout! Learn More

 How Much Does a Tire Cost?
 (Why So Much?)

 The expenses to produce tires have gone up in recent years.
-That includes both economy and performance models.
-Each has rubber, steel, and chemical components, and those costs have risen.
+The raw material costs of rubber, steel, and chemical components have all risen, so both economy and performance tire prices have increased.
 As tire companies research and develop better rubber compounds, those expenses get passed to us, the consumers.

 New technology